 What’s the driving distance from Los Angeles to New York?

 If you take the quickest route the distance from Los Angeles to New York roughly is 2800 miles (4500 km) and takes 41 h to drive.
 However, that’s not the most scenic route from California to New York.

 The driving distance of the suggested cross country route here for Los Angeles to New York is 3550 miles (5700 km) and takes 59 h to drive.
 It’s longer but you also get to see more scenic places compared to if you take the quickest route.

 How long time do you need to make the American cross country road trip?

-It’s recommended to have a month or more to fully enjoy the trip.
+It’s recommended to have 4 weeks or more to fully enjoy the trip.
 With an estimated driving time of 59 h you will drive on average 2 h a day if you have a full month.

-Should you make your cross country road trip from west to east or from east to west?
+Should you make your cross country road trip from LA to NY or NY to LA?

 The short answer is that it doesn’t matter.
 You can do this itinerary from either direction.
 Road tripping from New York to Los Angeles is as good as doing it Los Angeles to New York.

-The estimated driving time was calculated with Google Maps by taking the shortest amount of time from point A to point B and rounding upwards to the next half hour.
-Stops are not included in the driving time.
+The estimated driving time for the cross country road trip was calculated with Google Maps by taking the shortest amount of time from point A to point B and rounding upwards to the next half hour.
+Any stops during the cross country road trip are not included in the driving time.